osg-htc/docs/docs/release/updating-to-osg-36.md

 version upgrade from HTCondor-CE 4, which was available in the OSG 3.5 release repositories.
 To update HTCondor-CE, perform the following steps:

-1. If you support the `OSG`, `GLOW`, or `ATLAS`  VOs and map their jobs to non-standard local Unix accounts add SciTokens mappings to a file in `/etc/condor-ce/mapfiles.d/`:
+1. If you support the `OSG`, `GLOW`, or `ATLAS`  collaborations and map their jobs to non-standard local Unix accounts add SciTokens mappings to a file in `/etc/condor-ce/mapfiles.d/`:

         # OSG